tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation or interference effects when using the default YansWifiPhy model.
 Directional antennas are also not supported at this time.
-For additive white gaussian noise (AWGN) scenarios, or wideband interference scenarios, performance is governed by the application of analytical models (based on modulation and factors such as channel width) to the received signal-to-noise ratio, where noise
+For additive white Gaussian noise (AWGN) scenarios, or wideband interference scenarios, performance is governed by the application of analytical models (based on modulation and factors such as channel width) to the received signal-to-noise ratio, where noise